Michael E. Uslan: Childhood

-Uslan was born in Bayonne, New Jersey, and was an avid comic book collector from a very young age, owning a collection that included the second issue of Batman and the first Superman comic, among others.
-He grew up in Ocean Township, Monmouth County, New Jersey, and graduated from Ocean Township High School in 1969, by which time his collection filled the garage of his home with 30,000 comic books.
-A fan of the darkness inherent in the Batman comics, he was dismayed by the campy portrayal of the character in the '60s television series, which was at the height of its popularity during Uslan's teen years.
-While still an undergraduate and a graduate at the same time at Indiana University School of Law – Bloomington, attempting to break into the film industry by sending off over 300 résumés, Uslan "developed a course idea for the Experimental Curriculum program at IU".
+Uslan was born in Bayonne, New Jersey as part of a Jewish family.
+Uslan has asserted to have been an avid comic book collector from a very young age, claiming to have owned the second issue of Batman and the first Superman comic at one point.
+He grew up in Ocean Township, Monmouth County, New Jersey.
+By the late 60s, Uslan has admitted to storing over 30,000 comic books in his mother's garage.
+A fan of the earnest heroism inherent in the Batman comics, he was dismayed by the campy portrayal of the character in the '60s television series, which was at the height of its popularity during Uslan's teen years.